 The Irish accent is consistently voted one of the most attractive in the world, yet even some of the world’s finest actors have trouble with it.
 Leonardo DiCaprio tried, as did Julia Roberts (twice), and dare we even mention Brad Pitt?

-To celebrate this most Irish of days, we’ve ranked 10 notorious times Hollywood has treated the country and its people with absolutely no respect.
+To celebrate this most Irish of days, we’ve ranked 10 notorious times American filmmaking has treated the country and its people with absolutely no respect.

 10. Cameron Diaz in Gangs of New York (2002)